paulirish/Scriberr/docs/life_of_a_speaker.md

     *   The vector is removed from Qdrant.
     *   Future occurrences of this voice will trigger a new Enrollment (new UUID).

+### 4. Persistence: The Audio Audit Trail
+To allow users to verify identities, the system saves the raw segments used for identification:
+1.  **Storage**: After transcription, the `UnifiedTranscriptionService` iterates through all segments.
+2.  **Linking**: Each segment (start, end, text) is saved to the `speaker_segments` table, indexed by the Global Speaker ID.
+3.  **Retrieval**: The Frontend fetches these via `GET /api/v1/speakers/{id}/segments` to provide a "Listen to Speaker" UI.

 ---

 ## Debugging & Troubleshooting